ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/documentation-guidelines/style-guide.md

 **Example**:
 :::warning
-Ensure you back up your data before proceeding with this action, as it cannot be undone.
+Ensure you back up your data before upgrading to the latest version.
 :::

 - **Tip Admonitions**: Use `info` type admonitions to offer useful hints or best practices.
 These are generally positive and provide additional value to the user.

 **Example**:
 :::info
-Use the `--dry-run` flag to preview changes before applying them.
+Preview the changes before pushing them.
 :::

 Overuse can dilute their impact.
 Use *italics* instead of admonitions whenever possible to emphasize important information instead of admonitions.
 This is a less intrusive way to draw attention to key details.